 Angst?
 What Angst?: Throughout the series, but most apparent in The Movie, when Eliza disappears from boarding school on another continent, and no one expresses any emotion other than annoyance at the fact that a child is missing.
-Her parents don't even stop filming their documentary.

 Broken Base: Not just among Nickleodeon fans (most of which think this show is the reason why Nickelodeon's programming has gone downhill), but among professional zoologists.
 Some believe it is overly anthropomorphic and encourages dangerous attitudes towards animals, whilst others think that the anthropomorphism and breaks from reality are justified in order to get children interested about zoology.